cessationoftime/akka-serial/Documentation/developer.md

 1. Bootstrap the build (run this once, if `Makefile` does not exist).

   1. Required dependencies: CMake (2.8 or higher), JDK (1.8 or above)
    2. Run `cmake .`
-    3. on Windows 10 Run `cmake . -G "Visual Studio 15 2017 Win64"`.
-The fact that we are targeting 64 bit must be specified.
-We also need to place the *.dll file into the output jar in the target folder manually by changing the jar to a zip and back to a jar. place at top level of jar in /native/x86_64-mingw64_nt-10.0/akkaserial1.dll
+   3. on Windows 10 Run
+      * The fact that we are targeting 64 bit must be specified.   `cmake . -G "Visual Studio 16 2019" -A x64` OR `cmake . -G "Visual Studio 15 2017 Win64"`
+      *  We also need to place the *.dll file into the output jar in the target folder manually by changing the jar to a zip and back to a jar. place at top level of jar in /native/x86_64-mingw64_nt-10.0/akkaserial1.dll

 2. Compile